CrimeStoppers of Memphis and Shelby County, Inc. is a nonprofit, tax-exempt, nonpartisan, nonsectarian, citizen-run organization.

 “I believed wholeheartedly in the CrimeStoppers idea then and I firmly believe in it today,” Chapman says.
 “I know of no program more effective in helping law enforcement fight crime.”

-Chapman was the force behind Trust Pays, the project that took CrimeStoppers’ proven formula into the schools and has had a major impact after less than a year.
+Chapman was the force behind Trust Pays, the project that took CrimeStoppers’ proven formula into the schools and has already had a major impact in the school system.

 All of this came as the result of one hold-up.